deltachat/deltachat-pages/en/help.md

 ### Was Delta Chat independently audited for security vulnerabilities? {#security-audits}

-Yes.
+Yes, multiple times.
 The Delta Chat project continously undergoes independent security audits and analysis, from most recent to older:

 - 2024 December, An [NLNET-commissioned Evaluation of